itsToggle/plex_debrid/README.md

 ><details>
 >  <summary><b><u>Defining versions to download:</u></b></summary>
 >
 >  - You can define what release qualities plex_debrid should download by defining a "version".
 You can add an unlimited amount of versions by navigating to '/Settings/Scraper Settings/versions'.
+By default, plex_debrid comes with 2 version definitons ([2160 SDR], [1080p SDR])
 >  - versions consist of an unlimited amount of completely customizable rules.
+Rules can be either formulated as a requirement or as a preference.
+To give some examples, here are the rules that make up the default [1080p SDR] version:
+>
+>        1) cache status  requirement :   cached
+>        2) resolution    requirement :       <=  1080
+>        3) resolution    preference  :  highest
+>        4) title         requirement :  exclude  (\.DV\.|3D|\.H?D?.?CAM\.)
+>        5) title         requirement :  exclude  (\.HDR\.)
+>        6) title         preference  :  include  (EXTENDED|REMASTERED)
+>        7) size          preference  :   lowest
+>        8) seeders       preference  :  highest
+>        9) size          requirement :       >=  0.1
+>
 >  - plex_debrid will continue looking for your defined versions, even if a
 >
 ></details>